 The table below gives the full set of characteristic markers, as well as the common R-L21 value.

-There are several Little Scottish Cluster modal haplotypes on ySearch, but there by various researches for a number of purposes:
+There are several Little Scottish Cluster modal haplotypes on ySearch, put there by various researchers for a number of purposes:

 - KXNRA - Maintained by Kirsten Saxe - The full 67-marker Little Scottish Cluster modal haplotype.